HLOIII/harry-readme-generator/README.md

 ## Tests
 Run the following command "node index" multiple time in your terminal.
 Each time include or exclude some sections and checkout the results.

+ ## Screenshots
+Here is a snapshot of professional readme file:
 ![screenshot](utils/images/p-readme-g.JPG)